 An alternative exercise area to the promenade is the TKO Sports Ground.
 Only a five-minute walk away, the sports ground features a 400-metre running track surrounding an 11-a-side football pitch, as well as a 300-metre running track with another large football pitch.

-Editors note: This post was originally written by Chrissie Lam in October 2017 and was most recently updated in January 2021.
+Editors note: “Your Neighbourhood Guide To Tseung Kwan O” was originally written by Chrissie Lam in October 2017 and was most recently updated in July 2022 by Team Sassy.

 Main image courtesy of CHUNYIP WONG via Getty, image 1 courtesy of AMARE Bistro & Wine via Facebook, image 2 courtesy of Cielo Rooftop Bar, image 3 courtesy of Madira via Instagram, image 4 courtesy of Pici via Instagram, image 5 courtesy of East Point City, image 6 courtesy of Angsana, image 7 courtesy of Hong Kong Design Institute via Instagram, image 8 and 9 courtesy of Sassy Media Group.